christopherorea/christopherorea/README.md

 - 👋 Hi, I’m @christopherorea
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning natural language processing
+- 🌱 I’m currently learning RAG business Implementations
-- 💞️ I’m looking to collaborate on investigation proyects
+- 💞️ I’m looking to collaborate on investigation proyects on GenAI
 - 📫 How to reach me...
-Social Media: @thehappycookiehour
+Linked In: @chrisgalleta

 <!---
 christopherorea/christopherorea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.